The Magnificence of Cork City through the Ancient and Modern Times

 St. Anne’s Church and Shandon Bells

 The church of Saint Anne has been around since 1722; it has been very popular ever since its establishment.
-There are certain sporting colours of Cork that everyone knows about; they are white and red.
+There are specific Cork sporting colours that everyone knows about; they are white and red.
 Those colours are inspired by people’s love of Saint Anne’s Church.
-The church actually embraces in its tower a white limestone and a red sandstone.
-That was actually how people got their inspiration from regarding the two colours.
+The church embraces white limestone and red sandstone in its tower.
+That was actually how people got their inspiration regarding the two colours.

-The tower of the church has a clock that people refer to as the four-faced liar.
-Well, the story behind that naming goes back to the fact that each clock face tells a time.
-Surprisingly, they are all different; there ain’t a single face that is like the other.
+The church’s tower has a clock that people call the four-faced liar.
+The story behind that naming goes back to the fact that each clock face tells a time.
+Surprisingly, they are all different; there is no face like the other.

 Saint Patrick’s Street

 Saint Patrick was one of the prominent saints in Ireland.
-He was among the first before who arrived in Ireland along the arrival of Christianity.
-Besides, he’d made an appearance many of the popular tales of the Irish mythology, including the Children of Lir.
-Thus, it was expecting that naming a street after him would definitely take place.
-Saint Patrick’s street is one of the main shopping hubs in Cork.
+He was among the first who arrived in Ireland with the arrival of Christianity.
+Besides, he’d appeared in many of the famous tales of Irish mythology, including the Children of Lir.
+Thus, it was expected that naming a street after him would take place.
+Saint Patrick’s Street is one of the main shopping hubs in Cork.
 This street is located so close to the English Market.
 The distance between both sites is walkable.
-Along the street, you will come across many eccentric architectural styles while strolling.
-The governorate had always kept everything in check in that street, for it is a huge touristic attraction.
+You will come across many eccentric architectural styles while strolling along the street.
+The governorate had always kept everything in check on that street, for it is a huge tourist attraction.

 UCC campus (including Lewis Glucksman Gallery)

-Finally, the list of the places comes to an end at this point.
+Finally, the list of the places ends at this point.
 While this is sad news, they still seem sufficient to keep your journey busy and joyful.
-UCC actually stands for University College Cork.
-The campus sits on the River Lee where you can actually roam along the leafy banks.
+UCC stands for University College Cork.
+The campus sits on the River Lee, where you can roam along the leafy banks.

 What also makes the view startling are the trees that embellish the campus.
-You will find yourself entertained since there are all forms of art on the campus.
-There are a plentiful of artworks, including paintings, photography, sculpture, and more.
-Boredom has no room on board of this campus.
+You will find yourself entertained since all forms of art are on campus.
+Plenty of artworks exist, including paintings, photography, sculpture, and more.
+Boredom has no room on board this campus.

 County Cork: A Must Visit

-The city of Cork has so much to offer people from its fascinating history and culture to its long list of great attractions to check out.
-It is full of Irish beauty, the perfect place to stop off during an Irish road trip.
-Best way to experience the county is to spend a few days there to really soak up all that is has to offer.
+The city of Cork has so much to offer people, from its fascinating history and culture to its long list of great attractions to check out.
+It is full of Irish beauty and the perfect place to stop off during an Irish road trip.
+The best way to experience the county is to spend a few days there and soak up all it offers.
 You will not be disappointed with a visit to County Cork in Ireland.

 Have you ever been to Cork?
-Any great stories to share about your travels?
+Do you have any great stories to share about your travels?
 We would love to know 🙂

 Also, don’t forget to check out other places and attractions around Ireland north and south: County Kerry| County Monaghan| County Laois| Dublin City| County Armagh| County Kildare| Connemara|